Freikorps Lichtschlag: History

-In early 1919 the unit was deployed against the so-called Red Ruhr Army in the Ruhr area, on the orders of Oskar von Watter.
-On 15 February the force acted against striking workers in the town of Dorsten with severity.
+On February 14, the force was sent to Dorsten to act against Spartacist uprisings in the town.
+The next day, they engaged the Spartacists in a firefight.
+Fighting was fierce, especially in Hervest-Dorsten and Holsterhausen, where the Spartacists were entrenched.
+Artillery and poison gas were used to take control.
+The Freikorps Lichtschlag earned the nickname "Freikorps Totschlag" for their brutality.
+After capturing Hervest, they launched mass arrests based on a discovered membership list, executing several locals.
+Thirty-eight workers were killed in the fighting, and 110 Spartacists were imprisoned in Dorsten.
+Five Freikorps Lichtschlag fighters were also killed.

 Subsequently the supporters of the Communist Party (KPD) and the Independent Social Democratic Party (USPD) declared a general strike in the Ruhr area.
 This was suppressed, however.
 Subsequently, the situation remained tense and was further heated up through the actions of the Freikorps.
 On 15 April 1919, soldiers of the Freikorps Lichtschlag shot into a gathering of striking workers in the district of Mettmann, resulting in some deaths and injuries.

+It was used to form the Reichswehr-Brigade 31 in June 1919.

-During the Kapp Putsch, the unit did not support the Weimar Republic, but was a supporter of the putschists.
+During the Kapp Putsch, the unit supported the putschists instead of the Weimar Republic.
 The unit was against the workers who refused to call off their general strike after the end of the Putsch.
 In March 1920 the unit marched into Wetter, in order to enter the Ruhr area from the east.
-On 16 March its advance was stopped near Aplerbeck by 10,000 men of the Red Ruhr Army, ad one day later the Freikorps was defeated.
+On 16 March its advance was stopped near Aplerbeck by 10,000 men of the Ruhr Red Army.
+One day later, the Freikorps Lichtschlag were defeated by the Ruhr Red Army, who went on to occupy Dortmund.
+The defeated troops fled to Aplerbeck and Hörde, where they were intercepted and destroyed.
+The worker's army seized many weapons and Captain Lichtschlag committed suicide upon the defeat.
+The Freikorps Lichtschlag were almost completely annihilated.
+On 22 March, the entire Ruhr region was controlled by the Ruhr Red Army but by 2 April, the Reichswehr had recaptured the region.